okendo/okendo-shopify-hydrogen-demo/README.md

+### ⚠️ Shopify [has deprecated Hydrogen v1](https://hydrogen.shopify.dev/updates) ⚠️ — We are in the process of adapting Okendo's widget for Hydrogen v2.

 # Okendo Reviews - Hydrogen Demo App
 This demo app is based on the default Shopify Hydrogen app.
 Learn how to create the default Hydrogen app [here](https://shopify.dev/custom-storefronts/hydrogen/getting-started/create).